bseltz-cohesity/scripts/powershell/updateRetention/README.md

 This script will update the retention of snapshots to match the base retention of the policy that is associated with the protection job.
 Let's say you have your policy set to keep snapshots for 30 days, and then later you decide to change the policy to keep snapshots for 60 days or 14 days or whatever.
 The policy change will only affect future snapshots.
 If you want to adjust (extend or reduce) the retention of the existing snapshots, this script will query the policy and make the adjustments to all existing snapshots.

+Warning: If used incorrectly, this script can expire old snapshots.
+Note that the script will set all snapshots to the base retention in the policy.
+It will not honor extended retention (e.g. weekly, monthly, etc).
+It's advisable to run the script without the -allowReduction and -commit parameters first and review the output before committing and changes.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory